nikitamahoviya/Plugin_GUI/Report_Draft.md

 ## Future Scope

 The project still has wide scopes for future developers.
 There are many other Groovy scripts that could be converted into a plugin referring to the other build plugins.
-Currently some of the Groovy scripts might be broken because of outdated libraries or user access but they can be easily fixed with some meetings with the project mentors.
+Currently, some of the Groovy scripts might be broken because of outdated libraries or user access but they can be easily fixed with some meetings with the project mentors.

 Groovy scripts being more powerful and flexible can be taken into use instead of plugins In the menu structure of plugins, an interface that is Macros can be added for reading the Groovy commands for various models and simulation values and producing results accordingly.

 ## Contribution Later

-For contributions and improvements do refer the [README](https://github.com/virtualcell/vcell#readme)  for initial setup of VCell in your development environment and refer [vcell-imagej-helper](https://github.com/virtualcell/vcell/tree/master/vcell-imagej-helper) for the plugin development.
+For contributions and improvements do refer to the [README](https://github.com/virtualcell/vcell#readme)  for the initial setup of VCell in your development environment and refer to [vcell-imagej-helper](https://github.com/virtualcell/vcell/tree/master/vcell-imagej-helper) for the plugin development.

 ## Acknowledgment

-It had been a great experience working with all my mentors who guided and supported me in all the thick and thins of the project.
-They have always given me time to explore and analyse things from various perspectives.
+It had been a great experience working with all my mentors who guided and supported me in all the thicks and thins of the project.
+They have always given me time to explore and analyze things from various perspectives.
 They have helped me tremendously to gather and analyze my data, as well as interpreting the results and communicating these results.
 They were instrumental to my work and I am lucky to have such welcoming mentors.

 ## Conclusion

-The coding period of 10 weeks had been amazing as it gave me exposure towards real-life problems.
-All thanks to the open-source community and NRNB for providing an environment which helped me enhance my skills and be beyond that.
+The coding period of 10 weeks had been amazing as it gave me exposure to real-life problems.
+All thanks to the open-source community and NRNB for providing an environment that helped me enhance my skills and be beyond that.

-For any other information about the project we can always get connected over at
+For any other information about the project, we can always get connected over at
 - [LinkedIn](https://www.linkedin.com/in/nikita-mahoviya-28034b171/)
 - [Github](https://github.com/nikitamahoviya)